Assignment Transfers in Under-Construction Projects: Step-by-Step with Fees

 What an Assignment Transfer Really Means

 Assignment transfers are common in high-demand cities like Bangalore, Pune, or Gurgaon where property values often rise during construction.
-Instead of waiting years for possession, the original buyer may decide to transfer their allotment to someone else, either to capture gains or to exit due to personal reasons.
+Instead of waiting years for possession, the original buyer may decide to transfer their allotment to someone else.

 For the new buyer, this is an opportunity to step into a project mid-way, often at a better price compared to new bookings, or to secure a home in a sold-out project.
 For the builder, assignment transfers ensure the project continues smoothly without disruption in instalment flows.

 In essence, it is a three-party transaction: the assignor (original buyer), the assignee (new buyer), and the builder.
-Each has interests to protect, which is why understanding the rules and responsibilities is crucial.
+Each has interests to protect.
+In some cases, banks are involved when loan transfers or borrower substitutions are required.

 Why Buyers and Sellers Opt for Assignment Transfers